The Bionic guide to VAT on business energy

 What is the Climate Change Levy?

-The Climate Change Levy (CCL) is a tax designed to encourage energy efficiency and reduced gas emissions to make businesses more environmentally responsible.
-If you qualify for a reduced rate of VAT, you’ll probably qualify for exemption from the main rates of CCL.
+The Climate Change Levy (CCL) is a tax designed to encourage energy efficiency and reduce gas emissions to make businesses more environmentally responsible.
+If you qualify for a reduced VAT, you’ll probably qualify for exemption from the main rates of CCL.

 The CCL is made up of two rates: